 According to Chroneos, the installation, which spans two adjacent walls, utilizes the corner as the “centerpoint.”
 Around the nucleus, the students arranged the aluminum blocks on white melamine panels to create the illusion that the pieces, “meet in the middle and bounce off each other,” much like the motion of a human jumping up and down on a force plate in the laboratory.

 Musco described the sculpture’s energy as “dynamic,” as a result of the arrow-like placement of the aluminum blocks and the clear left-to-right direction of the materials.

 “It’s kinda like sparks,” said Chroneos.
 “Our main goal was creating something with a lot of energy that enlivens [the space].”

-Amongst computers churning pages of data, droopy webs of black wiring, and the clinical fluorescent lighting of a scientific facility, emerged an explosion of color and motion.
+Amongst computers churning pages of data, droopy webs of black wiring, and the clinical fluorescent lighting of a scientific facility, an explosion of color and motion emerged.
 The sculpture, which was installed this Thursday, will become a permanent feature of the laboratory, and a constant reminder of the rewards of collaboration between the worlds of art and science.

 “I love the fact that scientists looked at remnants of this construction project and thought about art,” Musco said.
 “That was part of my interest in this project—collaborating across disciplines, and learning new things.”